How to Make Adorable Polar Bear Cookies

 Tipless Piping Bags Or Decorating Bottles with #2 Decorating tips or Disposable Decorating Bags with #2 Decorating Tips, Couplers, #2 Decorating Tips and Bag Ties.

-Candy Eyes– Here is the template and tutorial for the candy eyes.
-I suggest you make a lot of these with your leftover white royal icing.
+Candy Eyes– Here is the template and tutorial for the candy eyes and I suggest you make a lot of these with your leftover white royal icing.
 When they dry, store them in an airtight container away from the sun.
 They’ll stay fresh for several months.
 Before you make the bear cookies, make the eyes a few days ahead of time or buy some that are premade at a local store like Wal-Mart or Michael’s.

 - Begin by making a batch of sugar cookies and cut out your shapes.